Search

 Using everyday life experiences like the “numbing” effect you experience at the dentist helps you remember the Book of Numbers.

 These exaggerations only take a second per each book of the Bible.
-They will help you remember them with greater ease when you think back to where you stored them in the Memory Palace.
+They will help you remember the name of each book with greater ease when you think back to where you stored them in the Memory Palace.

 However, they do not like the idea of filling their minds with strange images and ideas.